HowyY/ImageGenius/replit.md

 ## Overview

 This web application enables users to generate AI-driven images from text prompts, offering various style presets and AI engine choices.
 It features a React frontend with shadcn/ui and an Express backend managing presets and generation requests.
-Key capabilities include text-to-image generation, style selection and locking, integration of up to three reference images for consistency, and a generation history.
+Key capabilities include text-to-image generation, style selection and locking, integration of up to three reference images for consistency, a generation history, and a visual storyboard for iterating on images.
 The project aims to be a user-friendly and powerful tool for creative AI image generation.

 ## User Preferences